jgnewman/hart/README.md

 }, 1000)
 ```

-However, by using `fragment.optim`, `NestedFrag` will only run when its props change (by a shallow comparison).
+However, by using `fragment.optim`, `NestedFrag` will only run when its props change (by automatic shallow comparison).
 Since they never do, it will only run once.

 ```javascript
 const NestedFrag = fragment.optim(props => (